teeks99/teeks99.github.io/_posts/flossing-for-lent/2023-03-27-youtube-dl.md

 img: "/assets/img/floss/youtube-dl_logo.png"
 ---

 There are so many good video services out there these days.
-Unfortunatly, they mostly depend on you being online to watch the videos.
+Unfortunately, they mostly depend on you being online to watch the videos.
 Youtube-dl (and its nicer fork yt-dlp) solve this problem.
 You can point it at a video on any of dozens of sites, and it will download it so you can watch while offline.